 It’s a simple improvement, but a significant one.

 EDEngineer tracks materials and data and also keeps track of blueprints, listing the current data/materials needed.
 This is a HUGE timesaver and allows Commanders to keep focused on the task at hand after the weary 2,000th jump in search of a part.

 Monitor The Market

-The Elite: Dangerous Market Connector app can download your Cmdr’s details and system, faction, scan and station data.
+The Elite Dangerous Market Connector app can download your Commander’s details, along with system, faction, scan, and station data.
 It can then:

-- send station commodity market prices, other station data, system and faction information to the Elite Dangerous Data Network.
-This helps to keep many tools up to date, including eddb, Elite Trade Net, Inara, ED-TD, Thrudd’s Trading Tools, Roguey’s, and more.
+- Send station commodity market prices, other station data, system and faction information to the Elite Dangerous Data Network.
+This helps to keep many tools up to date, including eddb, Elite Trade Net, Inara, Thrudd’s Trading Tools, Roguey’s, and more.

 At the most expensive end of the scale is TrackIR, which can cost up to $169.95.
 It comes with a clip to fit onto a pair of headphones with 3 LED lights and an infrared webcam-style device to track those LED lights.

-I personally purchased the TrackHat Clip with the modified webcam and it has been superb but I have heard equally good things about the DelanClip.
+I purchased the TrackHat Clip with the modified webcam, and it has been superb.
+I have also heard equally good things about the DelanClip.

-Some people spend A LOT of money on their Elite: Dangerous setups (we’ve written about the guy who has spent $14,000+) but getting more control doesn’t have to be extortionate.
+Some people spend A LOT of money on their Elite Dangerous setups (we’ve written about the guy who has spent $14,000+ on his Elite Dangerous setup) but getting more control doesn’t have to be extortionate.

 A HOTAS gives players full control of their ship, with a thruster to control the speed, a flight stick to control their movement, and buttons to do everything else.
 That’s about as in a nutshell as I could make that statement!